leta199/Fraud-Detection/README.md

 However this only still has a low balanced accuracy of 52.5%.
 Our precision is much higher at 7.14% and recall is 55.8%.
 Therefore, we can catch way more fraud cases but still not all of them.
+This model deos not seem to work well in such unbalanced data.

+`RandomForestClassifier`
+Creates many forest classifiers and our model picks the best tree out of all of them.
 SMOTE

 https://www.geeksforgeeks.org/machine-learning/smote-for-imbalanced-classification-with-python/